adam-cattermole/mlflow-docker-azure-guide/README.md

 ./create-azure-sa.sh create_sa
 ```

 This command will write out the `AZURE_STORAGE_ACCESS_KEY` export command to add to your environment.
 It is also possible to retrieve this later by either re-running the command above, or through the azure portal.
 The command will only create the resources when it does not find them present with the same name.
-It is worth updating this environment variable in your shell configuration `~/.bashrc` and reloading them.
+It is worth updating the `AZURE_STORAGE_ACCESS_KEY` environment variable in your shell configuration `~/.bashrc` and reloading.

 ```bash
 source ~/.bashrc
 ```

+### Install Dependencies

+The deployment scripts rely on Docker and Docker Compose and so these must also be installed and configured on the tracking VM.

-### Install Docker
+#### Install Docker

 Most configuration is now complete, and so we must install Docker.
 The following is an excerpt of the commands used.
-Up-to-date installation instructions can be found [here](https://docs.docker.com/engine/install/ubuntu/).
+Up to date installation instructions can be found [here](https://docs.docker.com/engine/install/ubuntu/).

 > ##### Set up the repository
 > 1. Update the apt package index and install packages to allow apt to use a repository over HTTPS: